brownan/G2/README.rst

   necessary, the newer ices only streams ogg)
 * A streaming server such as Shoutcast DNAS or Icecast.

-to build icecast, you'll also need to install:
+to build icecast, you'll also need to install (ubuntu packages, other distros may vary):

 * build-essential
 * python-dev
 * libshout-dev